br-sn/br-sn.github.io/_posts/2020-07-04-OSCE-Prep-Vulnserver-KSTET-Win32-API.md

 Luckily, Windows is quite helpful in loading libraries for us.
 The documentation mentions the following:
 >If the string specifies a module name without a path and the file name extension is omitted, the function appends the default library extension .dll to the module name.
 To prevent the function from appending .dll to the module name, include a trailing point character (.) in the module name string.

-So all we need to do is specify the name of our DLL without the extension, cutting a further 4 bytes off our string.
+So all we need to do is specify the name of our DLL without the extension, cutting a further 4 bytes off our string and leaving us with a total shellcode size of 32 bytes.

-For now, it seems we can get a reverse shell using the following code:
+The final exploit code (for now?):
 ```python
 #!/usr/bin/python